rapidez/website/resources/docs/0.x/faq.md

 <a name="query"></a>
 ## [Why query the Magento database instead of using GraphQL?](#query)

 > {primary.fa-database} Speed; and not all data is available through GraphQL.
-The Magento database stucture isn't changed much over the years and we're just using it to get data.
+The Magento database stucture isn't changed much over the years and Rapidez is just using it to get data.
 For inserting and updating we use the REST API or GraphQL.

 <a name="tailwindcss"></a>
 ## [TailwindCSS is used, do I need to use it?](#tailwindcss)